hep-gc/cloudscheduler/web_tests/README.md

 ### Selenium

 Do `pip install selenium` to get the Python Selenium bindings.
 Also do `pip install requests` and `pip install tox` to get the Selenium dependencies.
 Install [JDK](https://jdk.java.net/15/) from their website, following the instructions there (this install used JDK 15).
-Clone the [Selenium repo](https://github.com/SeleniumHQ/selenium), the [geckodriver repo](https://github.com/mozilla/geckodriver) and the [Bazelisk repo](https://github.com/bazelbuild/bazelisk).
+Clone the [Selenium repo](https://github.com/SeleniumHQ/selenium) and the [geckodriver repo](https://github.com/mozilla/geckodriver).

+[Bazelisk](https://github.com/bazelbuild/bazelisk) (a Selenium dependency) can be cloned from the repository and compiled with go, if your machine has go, or downloaded via `npm` using the command `npm install -g @bazel/bazelisk`.